Religion and Financial Hardship

 Abstract

 This paper investigates whether religion shapes household financial outcomes.
-Using microdata from two complementary U.S. household surveys, we document that more religious households are less likely to experience financial hardship.
-This buffering effect holds within households over time and is most pronounced among low socioeconomic status groups.
-Further investigation suggests that greater religiosity lowers the likelihood of financial hardship by easing psychological distress, enhancing self-control, and providing informal insurance.
+To address selection into religiosity, we employ an instrumental variable strategy that exploits arguably exogenous within-school, cross-cohort variation in peer influences during adolescence.
+We document that more religious households are less likely to experience financial hardship.
+This buffering effect is most pronounced among low socioeconomic status groups.
+Further investigation reveals that greater religiosity lowers the likelihood of financial hardship by improving patience, enhancing self-control, and easing psychological distress.

 JEL Classification: D91, G4, G5, Z12